 Cycling in Albania – practical bike touring guide

-Cycling in Albania will be a blast for every adventure seeker.
-After nearly half a century of the communist regime and total isolation followed by social unrest in the 90s, this little Balkan country is still undiscovered and little known to a broader audience.
-Hop on your bike and experience the untouched mountains, wild rivers, spectacular canyons, fascinating culture and outstanding hospitality of Albanians.
+Cycling in Albania is a blast for every adventure seeker.
+After nearly half a century of the communist regime and total isolation, followed by social unrest in the 1990s, this little Balkan country is still undiscovered and little known to a broader audience.
+Hop on your bike and experience the untouched mountains, wild rivers, spectacular canyons, fascinating culture, and outstanding hospitality of Albanians.

-I have spent three weeks cycling in the country of Skanderberg.
-Writing this article, I did my best to give you all the information you need before bike touring in Albania.
+I spent three weeks cycling in Skanderbeg.
+In this article, I try to give you all the information you need before bike touring in Albania.

 bazaar in Korce